This is a guest post by Maria Isabel Pita & Dr. James M. Kroll.

 Interconnections in the dream space are subtle and usually filtered through metaphors which, like the images of a poem, can be very personal.
 We feel that the more connected two people are, the more affinity they have with each other and their vision of the world, the better chance they have at intentionally realizing mutual dreams.

-Dream Partners: An Ongoing Experiment in Lucid Dream Sharing covers the first full year of our experiences, documenting our strategies and the dynamic approach we used to better negotiate the dream space individually and together.
+Beyond Inception: Real lucid dreaming encounters covers several years of our experiences, documenting our strategies and the dynamic approach we used to better negotiate the dream space individually and together, as well as work with a new group of dream partners.

 About the Authors